Design history · Movements

 De Stijl began as a journal.
 Theo van Doesburg, a 34-year-old Dutch painter and former conscript, published the first issue from Leiden in October 1917.
 The Netherlands had stayed neutral through the First World War, and the small Dutch art world was fed up with pre-war painting.
 Van Doesburg gathered the painter Piet Mondrian, the architect J.J.P.
 Oud, the painter and typographer Vilmos Huszár, and the painter Bart van der Leck around a single proposition: art and design should be reduced to universal elements — straight lines, right angles, primary colours — that any culture could share.

 Mondrian called the painting wing Neoplasticism (Nieuwe Beelding).
 Van Doesburg called the broader movement De Stijl (“the style”).
-The journal’s eight monthly pages carried manifestos, essays, plates, polemics.
-Sixteen issues a year for fifteen years.
+The journal’s eight pages carried manifestos, essays, plates and polemics — published monthly when it appeared, across fifteen years.

 The architectural and design wing matured around 1923–1924.
 Gerrit Rietveld joined the movement in 1919 with his uncompromising Red and Blue Chair (designed 1918, repainted 1923), then built the Schröder House in Utrecht in 1924 — the movement’s only completed building.
 Oud applied the principles to social housing in Rotterdam.